wp-cli/handbook/commands/core/check-update/index.md

 title: 'wp core check-update'
 ---

 `wp core check-update` - Check for update via Version Check API.

-Returns latest version if there's an update, or empty if no update available.
+Lists the most recent versions when there are updates available, or success message when up to date.

 <hr />